Anthony Bailey (PR advisor)

+Bailey was active in UK political circles in the early 2000s and has also had roles with various charities and Catholic organisations.
+He has received and been stripped of various honours, including an Order of the British Empire (OBE) awarded in the 2008 Birthday Honours, which was revoked in 2023 after a London High Court judge sentenced him to prison for contempt of court in a 2022 divorce settlement hearing.

 Personal life and background

-Bailey was born in London on 13 January 1970 and brought up in Ruislip.
-His father, Colin, was an engineer and instructor at FÁS, an Irish state body responsible for training the unemployed.
-Before entering public relations, Bailey sold men's suits.
+The son of an Irish mother, Veronica, and an English father, Colin, Bailey was born in London on 13 January 1970 and brought up in Ruislip, attending The Douay Martyrs School, then University College London.
+His father was an engineer and instructor at FÁS, an Irish state body responsible for training the unemployed.
+Before entering public relations, Bailey sold men's suits and worked in a pizza restaurant.